sirilalithaadapa/machine-learning/README.md

 # machine-learning
-Mini Projects From CS Students in Vassireddy Venkatadri Institute Of Technology (VVIT)
+Mini Projects on Machine Learning From CS Students in Vassireddy Venkatadri Institute Of Technology (VVIT)

-# Output

 # :octocat: How to contribute?